 This workout is largely identical to the Manual workout; there are no preset intensity levels, so you can adjust the levels as you work out.
-However, in place of the normal intensity graph, a diagram depicting an oval running track appears on the display.
-A blinking LED shows where you are in your current lap, and a counter in the center of the oval shows the number of the lap you are currently completing.
-One lap is equal to 440 yards (400 meters).
+However, in place of the normal intensity graph, a diagram depicting an oval running track appears on the lower display.
+A blinking LED shows where you are in your current lap, and each lap is equal to 440 yards (400 meters).